Axlefublr/glaza/README.md

 Yes, this:
 ```
-floral_barrel wl start -s "Show Name: The return of the beast season 2 reimagined" -l "https://yourOptionalLink.com"
+glaza wl start -s "Show Name: The return of the beast season 2 reimagined" -l "https://yourOptionalLink.com"
 ```

 Is eqivalent to running these two commands:
 ```
-floral_barrel wl remove -s "Show Name: The return of the beast season 2 reimagined"
+glaza wl remove -s "Show Name: The return of the beast season 2 reimagined"
-floral_barrel show new -s "Show Name: The return of the beast season 2 reimagined" -l "https://yourOptionalLink.com"
+glaza show new -s "Show Name: The return of the beast season 2 reimagined" -l "https://yourOptionalLink.com"
 ```

 Quite a long title isn't it?
 Having both actions in a single subcommand is gonna save you some time.